The Edmonton windmill and Windmill Road: recollections and photos

 When I went to school there was a hedge along the west side of Windmill Road, with a run-down (or so it appeared) nursery behind the warehouse and running north to Huxley Road.
 The foundations of glasshouses could be made out on the ground, with water tanks at the end of them, where we used to catch newts.
 There was a much more prosperous nursery on the other side of Windmill Road, which stretched across to the end of Lopen Road.
 Some time in the 1950s or 1960s (probably the '60s), this was built on, joining up the two ends of Oakfield Gardens (the different roof pattern can readily be seen on Google Earth).
 In fact Google Earth, shows that the warehouse was half way down the eastern side of the chess-board-looking playing field marks, at 51 deg 37 min 8 sec North, 0 deg, 4 min, 50.47 sec West, and the mill itself must have been at the south-west corner of those markings.

 Windmill Road still exists (April 2009) and there still are some Victorian-style houses in it opposite the ends of Huxley Road and Cheddington Road.
 I think they were called Harrington Terrace.
 According to Google Earth the houses opposite St Aldhelm's church have gone, presumably in connection with some expansion of the school which was built on the site of Millfield Road, built on the mill field, some 20-30 years ago.
 The school is now called the Aylward Academy, after Gladys Aylward, the missionary who went to China and was the subject of the book The Small Woman by Alan Burgess and the film The Inn of the Sixth Happiness starring Ingrid Bergman.

-On a separate page is an annotated Andrew Dickson's 1960s photograph from the top of St Aldhelm's spire with labelled features of the surrounding area.
+On a separate page is an annotated 1960s photograph by Andrew Dickson, taken from the top of St Aldhelm's spire with labelled features of the surrounding area.